 GoPro video of bike route: https://youtu.be/vrG72SolE2s

 City Center Plaza features a few bicycle storage options available 24/7 to Boise State CS students.
 For the spring semester these facilities will be available to all CS students.
-Beginning in summer, students must complete the CS Bike Storage Agreement Form to be granted student ID card access (a link to this form will be provided here once available).
+Beginning in fall, students must complete the CS Bike Storage Agreement Form to be granted student ID card access (a link to this form will be provided here once available).
 This agreement outlines the expectations for users of these facilities.
 Other public bike parking will be limited but available throughout the Grove Plaza.
 Bikes should NOT be chained to trees, signs, etc.

 Boise State Cycle Learning Center (CLC)

 Bike rentals from the CLC may be a good option for some students.
 Learn more at https://rec.boisestate.edu/clc/rentals-and-purchases/.

 Boise GreenBike is another option for short term bike rentals and has convenient locations near CCP and in areas on campus such as the ILC and ERB buildings.
 Learn more at http://boise.greenbike.com/.